Fast start, LeBron James enough for Cavaliers to hold on to win, even series

 But these Celtics would not go quietly.

 Boston started to find it’s offensive groove — hunting Kevin Love incessantly — but in the end couldn’t get enough stops because, well, LeBron James.
 He finished with 44 points on 17-of-28 shooting, his sixth 40-point game of these playoffs.
+He got wherever he wanted on the floor all night, carving up the top-ranked regular season defense of the Celtics like a surgeon.
 No other Cavalier had more than 14 points (Kyle Korver), but the supporting cast played enough defensive and made hustle plays to hang on.

 Cleveland got the win, 111-102, and evened the series at 2-2.
 Game 5 is Wednesday night back in Boston.